zk/clojuredocs/src/md/core-library.md

 ### [clojure.zip](/clojure.zip)

 Functional tree editing and manipulation.
 One of the core benefits of using Clojure is that you mostly work with immutable data structures.
-This, in turn, seems to make youre programs easier to build and maintain.
+This, in turn, seems to make your programs easier to build and maintain.

 <br />